omersk/omersk.github.io/_posts/2025-04-12-unboxing-TPLINK_WR840_router.md

 #### Understanding Where The WebServer Implementation Located
 So, in order to find my vulnerabillites, I looked at the file system more deeply, and tried to find some code that runs the webserver himself.
 Since, usually, the webservers are being executed as a user programs in the init of the system, and the webservers are usually have a different implementation to each device, I thought that it has higher precentages to include vulnerabilites.

-> [!TIP]
-> The webservers implementations of router almost always a user-mode program stored as a regular file in the filesystem, not part of the Linux kernel.
+>The webservers implementations of router almost always a user-mode program stored as a regular file in the filesystem, not part of the Linux kernel.
 The kernel does not load the web server itself.
 Instead, a user-space init system or startup script is responsible for launching it after the kernel has booted and mounted the root filesystem.